-NCERT class 4 maths chapter 4 teaches children to tell the time from an analog clock.
-This is an important chapter because it teaches children one of their basic life skill.
+NCERT Class 4 Maths Chapter 4 teaches children to tell the time from an analogue clock.
+This is an important chapter because it teaches children one of their basic life skills.
 A simple fact of knowing the difference between day and night would be a child’s first understanding of time.
 As children grow, they develop a profound understanding of time and the way it affects our lives.
-By learning about the concepts of past, present and future, a child begins to place a logical order into their lives and begin to make sense of the things that are happening around them.
+By learning about the concepts of past, present and future, a child begins to place a logical order into their lives and begins to make sense of the things that are happening around them.
 This chapter inculcates a basic skill in children which they retain for the rest of their lives.
-Students can download the NCERT Solutions from the links given below.
+Students can download NCERT Solutions from the links given below.

-Access Ncert Solution For Class 5 EVS Chapter 4
+Access NCERT Solutions For Class 4 Maths Chapter 4

 NCERT book Page No: 36